 In order to print an object, you’ll need a file of a 3D model containing your design.

 There are 2 ways to obtain a 3D model file for printing.

-- Visit a free website, like Thingiverse, and download a design that another user has uploaded for others to print.
+- Visit a free website, like Thingiverse, opens a new window, and download a design that another user has uploaded for others to print.

 - Foster your creativity and use your imagination to create your own design.
-There are lots of free sites available online for 3D design, including Tinkercad and SketchUp.
+There are lots of free sites available online for 3D design, including Tinkercad, opens a new window and SketchUp, opens a new window.
 If you’re just getting started with 3D design, both of these sites also have great tutorials for beginners and experts alike.

 Once you have your 3D design, you can move on to printing your object.

 Most 3D printers use a material called PLA (polylactic acid) to print objects.
 PLA is a biodegradable, renewable plastic which is wrapped on a spool.
 This plastic is heated by the 3D printer which then produces the design.
 The object is constructed on the plate, layer by layer, from the bottom up, until complete.